Reverse motion: Artistic

-Technical
+Helicopter

 Other uses of reverse-motion photography are technical in nature.
 For example, it is difficult to target helicopter shots precisely.
 Having the point of view swoop down from the sky into a close-up on a particular object or scene is almost impossible to achieve with a helicopter, since it is almost impossible to end up with a perfectly framed and focused final image.
 Therefore, such shots are filmed in reverse motion, starting with the helicopter close to the target, and then drawing back and up into the sky.
-A similar approach may be taken also as a safety precaution, such as when a vehicle is required to stop from speed immediately in front of an object, as it can instead be started at the finish position and reversed; for example, this trick can be seen in the Tomorrow Never Dies scene where James Bond pilots a life-sized remote-controlled car, stopping it mere centimetres in front of himself and Q.
+A similar approach may be also taken as a safety precaution, such as when a vehicle is required to stop from speed immediately in front of an object, as it can instead be started at the finish position and reversed; for example, this trick can be seen in the Tomorrow Never Dies scene where James Bond pilots a life-sized remote-controlled car, stopping it mere centimeters in front of himself and Q.

 Techniques

 There are two techniques for achieving reverse motion.
-The first is not an in-camera effect, but is achieved by printing the film backwards in an optical printer, starting from the final frame and working to the initial one.
+The first is achieved by printing the film backwards in an optical printer, starting from the final frame and working to the initial one.
 (This requires a true optical effect, since simply playing the film in reverse when exposing it onto a new negative causes it to come out upside down.)

 The second is an in-camera effect, achieved either by running the camera itself backwards or by turning the camera upside down.
 Most cameras are directly capable of running the film backwards (spooling from bottom to top rather than from top to bottom) and those that cannot can mostly be adapted into doing so by the simple expedient of rewiring the electric motor, switching its polarity (for DC motors) or changing over any two of its phases (for synchronous three-phase motors).